Integralist/Stark/README.md

 ## Parsing?

 In this build script I read the `.html` files looking for components.
 But if all your components are dynamically inserted server-side by a config file (like BBC News) then you just need to change the build script to look at your config file instead (you'd need to enforce a naming convention to make it easy for the build script to parse the config file)

+## TODO

+- Look at Sass building all stylesheets into 1 stylesheet for HTML.
+- Using `old-ie` mixin pattern to generate 1 stylesheet for IE
+- Implement Mediator pattern